-Alcohol is widely used as a social drug, but it can cause many health, social, and safety problems when not used responsibly.
+Alcohol is widely used in social interactions but it can cause many health, social, and safety problems when not used responsibly.
+People in farming communities are more likely to binge drink (consume alcohol at short-term risky levels) when compared with the general Australian population.

 Farmers must take special care not to be under the influence of alcohol while using farm equipment, tractors, bikes, other vehicles or handling animals.
-Alcohol will affect your judgment and put you and others at greater risk of farm accidents.
+Alcohol will affect your judgment and put you and others at greater risk of farm accidents and road accidents.

 If you drink, limit your alcohol to no more than two standard drinks a day and make sure you have two alcohol free days each week.
 High risk drinking is when you drink more than 4 standard drinks on one occasion.
 It can cause serious short and long term health effects.
 If you are pregnant, it is recommended that you do not drink alcohol at all.